lorforlinux/docs.beagleboard.io/books/beaglebone-cookbook/11misc/misc.rst

     ROM Code Boot Modes

 These are selected at boot time based on the state of the BOOTMODE pins.
-Page 2465 shows the BOOTMODE pins.
+The table on page 2465 shows the BOOTMODE pins.

 .. figure:: figures/pin-mapping.png
     :align: center